abaghinyan/procman/README.md

 ProcMan is a basic application to simply manage linux processes in Rust.
 Through the application you can display the process list and monitor when a new process arrives.

-🔒 Implemented using 100% safe rust and works on all platforms supported by rust
+🔒 Implemented using 100% safe rust and works on Linux and WSL

 ## Usage
 ```bash